ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 - General rule of thumb is decreased complexity is good.
 - Single points of failure can exist in many areas and are often hidden.

+Even more interesting blockchains that have Smart Contracts built on top of this base layer, with the hope that more ...

+You want a situation where you have people in the social layer that are as politiciallly diverse as possible, not in beleifs but in whips.
+I.e. having too many people who are dependent on britain is bad - and same with alliances.
+You want chinese and Iraqis and russians and Argentinians and everyehere to counterbalance any influence that an individual from one nation state is going to have.

 ### Protocol Neutrality & Natural Contribution

 Rather than a Foundation consisting of people, some projects have a foundation that is rooted in philosophy; immportal principles rather than temporal bags of flesh.
 A foundation of ideas rather than people means that for time immemorial _any_ group or individual can fill any role they like, and can so without permission or being directed by any central authority.